tinyx3k/ransomware.live/docs/profiles.md

 ## lorenz

-_ Description :_
-Tesorion describes Lorenz as a ransomware with design and implementation flaws, leading to impossible decryption with tools provided by the attackers.
+>Tesorion describes Lorenz as a ransomware with design and implementation flaws, leading to impossible decryption with tools provided by the attackers.
 A free decryptor for 2021 versions was made available via the NoMoreRansom initiative.
 A new version of the malware was discovered in March 2022, for which again was provided a free decryptor, while the ransomware operators are not able to provide tools to decrypt affected files.

 _`rfi location woe2suafeg6ehxivgvvn4nh6ectbdhdqgc4vzph27mmyn7rjf2c52jid.onion/index.php`_